-Robbery in Alabama Statutes
+Robbery in Alabama

-Robbery is defined by Ala.
-Code Ann. § 13A-8-43 as using force against a person with intent to overcome his physical resistance or physical power of resistance during a theft, or threatening the imminent use of force against a person with intent to compel acquiescence to the taking of or escaping with stolen property.
-For example, if a shoplifter is caught and then pushes past a security guard to escape, the person can now be charged with robbery.
+Alabama defines robbery as using force against a person intending to overcome his physical resistance or physical power of resistance during a theft or threatening the imminent use of force against a person intending to compel acquiescence to the taking of or escaping with stolen property.
+Alabama Code § 13A-8-43.

-Without any additional aggravating factors, this called robbery in the third degree, which is a Class C felony punishable by:
+Without any additional aggravating factors, this is called robbery in the third degree, which is a Class C felony punishable by:

 - Over a year, and up to ten years, in prison